Black Rod: Devolved assemblies

 The Parliament of Northern Ireland was created in 1921, suspended in 1972, and abolished in 1973.
 The Senate of Northern Ireland, its upper house, had a Black Rod throughout its existence, who carried messages from the Senate to the House of Commons, and at the annual opening of Parliament summoned MPs and Senators to the foot of the "Imperial Staircase" in Parliament Buildings from where the Governor of Northern Ireland made the speech.
 The "Gentleman Usher of the Black Rod in attendance on the Senate of Northern Ireland" was also appointed "Deputy Sergeant-at-Arms in attendance on the House of Commons of Northern Ireland", and likewise the Commons Sergeant-at-Arms was Deputy Black Rod.
 Black Rod's wand, uniform, and sword are now part of the collection of the Northern Ireland Assembly Commission.
 The wand is an ebony staff, 37 in long, with silver gilt mounts dated London 1923.
 It was in storage in 2007, and on display in the First Ministers office in 2012.
-The first Black Rod was Sir Frederick Moneypenny, the Belfast City Chamberlain and Private Secretary to the the Lord Mayor, who served on a provisional basis and took no salary.
+The first Black Rod was Sir Frederick Moneypenny, the Belfast City Chamberlain and Private Secretary to the Lord Mayor, who served on a provisional basis and took no salary.
 Later holders of the office were Major Thomas Dalby Hutcheson Hackett (1921–1954), Brigadier John Young Calwell (1954–1968), and Captain (RN) J. C. Cartwright (1969–1972).

 The white paper leading to the 1973 Northern Ireland Assembly said it "should be modern in character and the pomp of English historical features such as Black Rod, Sergeants at Arms, etc., should be abandoned".
 Subsequent devolved legislatures (the 1998 Northern Ireland Assembly, Scottish Parliament, and Welsh Senedd) have been unicameral and none has a Black Rod.